nhohung/hackintosh_thinkpad_X230/README.md

 I used to be a loyal Windows user until I got my first Macbook.
 The moment I got an extra SSD, I planned to install macOS on my Thinkpad X230.
 Tutorials are scattered around, some links no longer exist, some repositories uses different version of macOS from their description.
 So I decided to make this as a detailed reference for me.
 If you find it useful, I'm glad to help.

 This repo has 2 parts: High Sierra and Catalina.
-I've installed High Sierra and used it for about 1 week.
+I've installed High Sierra and used it for about 2.5 weeks.
 Then I installed Catalina on another hard drive, because I heard macOS 10.15 is not stable and didn't want to screw up my flawlessly working 10.13.6.
 It turns out that Catalina works quite well up to 10.15.2, not the latest 10.15.4.
 I also found out that using Time Machine helps to backup the whole OS and restore it to another hard drive.
 In the end, everything works nicely.

 # Part 1.
 Install fresh High Sierra